CREMS Summer Research Program

 Please note that CREMS will not support any pre-determined student/supervisor pairings.
 Supervisors must agree to open their projects to all students who apply and interview all students that are interested.

-Faculty submissions for the 2023 CREMS Summer Research Program are due February 9, 2024.
+Faculty submissions are due February 9, 2024.
 The CREMS 2022 Supervisor and Project Information Form can be found here: Supervisor & Project Information Form.
 Due to the overwhelming number of faculty submissions to the program we do not have the capacity to review more than one project submission per faculty therefore you may only submit 1 project per year.

 • Projects must be remote-capable (in case of new restrictions) or have an alternative remote option outlined.
 “The decision about where the project occurs (remote or in a lab) will be decided by the supervisor based on the policies in place at the supervisor’s institution during the time of the placement, and the specific circumstances of the lab.”